dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 }
 {% endpc %}

+As for other constructors,
-Use a factory constructor with the `new` keyword:
+to invoke a factory constructor you use the `new` keyword:

 {% pc dart 0 %}
 var logger = new Logger('UI');